-Thich Naht Hanh, the Zen Buddhist master, has some interesting advice about what it means to truly let go.
-Many people mistake detachment or non-clinging to be a form of aloofness or emotional disconnect from others, but as Hanh explains, truly letting go often means loving someone more than you have ever loved them before.
+Thich Nhat Hanh, the Zen Buddhist master, has some interesting advice about what it means to truly let go.
+Many people mistake detachment or non-clinging to be a form of aloofness or emotional disconnect from others, but as Hanh explains, letting go often means loving someone more than you have ever loved them before.
 So we should master the art of letting go.

-These type of misinterpretations are sadly common since there are not always direct translations from the Pali language into English.
+These types of misinterpretations are sadly common since there are not always direct translations from the Pali language into English.

 Hanh describes four forms of complete detachment, which surprisingly, aren’t about holding yourself up in a cave and ignoring everyone who has broken your heart or ignoring your lust or desire for a romantic interest.
 This is not detachment.
-Letting go means diving in.
+Art of letting go – means diving in.
 For example:

 Maitri (Not the Love You Know)